10 Finance Internships for Freshmen in College (2023)

 5. Read the news

 To gain basic literacy in finance lingo, we recommend reading the news to understand how the markets are talked about.
 Newspapers like the Wall Street Journal are technical enough that you’ll be able to learn something, while basic enough to understand the gist.
-Many universities offer free subscriptions to these newspapers through the library, so check yours before paying for one.
+Many universities offer free subscriptions to these newspapers through the library, so be sure to check yours before paying for one.

 6. Go local